CodeCrux/codecrux.github.io/_posts/2025-01-02-what-is-sales-and-why-does-it-matter.md

 ---
-title: 2025-01-02-What is Sales and Why Does it Matter?
+title: What is Sales and Why Does it Matter?
 description: Sales is the art and science of convincing customers to purchase products or services.
 image: /img/blogs/working-in-codecrux.png